bsmith89/resume/resume.md

 ## Service and Outreach ##

 -   [2016-present] **University of Michigan Software Carpentry**
+    -   Actively involved in developing a community of Software and Data Carpentry instructors, learners, and advocates

 -   [2017] **Models: at the intersection of data and discovery.**
     -   Collaborated in proposing a meeting for the directors